Projected Density Matrix Sampling for Lattice Hamiltonians: Introduction

 The thermal energies $e_a(\beta)$ depend on the inverse temperature $\beta$ and converge, in the zero temperature limit, to what we refer to as the {\it projected low-energy spectrum} of $H$.
 It can be shown, using standard linear-algebraic arguments, that this spectrum corresponds to the $\dproj$ lowest eigenvalues of $H$ whose eigenstates not only have nonzero overlap with the projection subspace but also remain linearly independent after being projected onto it.

 This broad idea of extracting the low-energy spectrum using Monte Carlo techniques is well known in the lattice field theory community and is often discussed within the frame work of the generalized eigenvalue problem~\cite{Blossier:2009kd}.
 It is extensively employed to determine low-energy particle spectra \cite{Luscher:1990ck,DeGrand:2006zz,Esposito:2016noz,Liu:2019zoy}.
+Similar approaches have been proposed for constructing the reduced density matrix through a spatial bipartition for use in Monte Carlo simulations, and applied to compute entanglement entropy~\cite{PhysRevB.82.100409} and to extract entanglement level spectra in model quantum systems~\cite{PhysRevB.89.195147,mao2025sampling}.
 However, its applicability to a broad range of problems—particularly in condensed matter physics and in the Hamiltonian framework in the above form—has not yet been systematically explored.
 For instance, if the projection subspace coincides exactly with an energy subspace of the Hamiltonian, accurate results for the low-energy spectrum can be obtained using efficient algorithms even for arbitrarily small values of $\beta$, irrespective of whether the problem suffers from a sign problem \cite{Chandrasekharan:2024iao}.
 Furthermore, by judiciously enlarging the projection subspace, the $\beta$-dependence of the extracted energies can be exponentially suppressed when accurate Monte Carlo sampling is feasible \cite{Blossier:2009kd}.
-These insights, however, have not yet been effectively applied widely to physically interesting systems, like quantum spin models and qubit regularized Hamiltonians~\cite{Chandrasekharan:2025pil}.
+These insights, however, have not yet been effectively applied widely to physically interesting systems, like quantum spin models and qubit regularized Hamiltonians~\cite{Chandrasekharan:2025Cb}.

 The goal of this work is to systematically investigate and develop the idea of sampling the thermal density matrix in a projection subspace in substantial detail.
 To that end, we introduce the \ac{PDMS} method with the aim of computing the projected thermal energies $e_a(\beta)$ for generic quantum Hamiltonians.
 Our algorithm samples configurations that contribute to the density matrix, expressed in the path-integral representation, directly in continuous time, thereby eliminating errors typically introduced by Trotter decompositions.
 All matrix elements of $Z$ and $E$ are computed as observables in the Monte Carlo procedure, up to an overall normalization factor that cancels when evaluating $E Z^{-1}$ to extract $e_a(\beta)$.
 Sign problems, if present, are incorporated into the observables in the usual manner.